 /* Ignore and do not create Field 53A in MT*/

-T00027 /* Error code described in the error code list */

 ENDIF

 4.2.12 MX_To_MTAgentGeneric

 The function is used to translate all agents and should cover all cases for payments initiated in MX but also payments initiated in MT.
 In MX, an agent must be identified with at least a BICFI or Name and PostalAddress for cross border payments.
 For domestic payments, a ClearingSystemMemberID alone is allowed.
 Depending on MX elements present and target field in MT, the Agent MT option (ie A, B, C or D) is defined.
 If a BICFI is present, it is always translated with the highest priority (ie option A).